Christian Devotion: How to Build a Strong Relationship With God

 3. Seek the Truth and Practice God’s Word in All Things

 Take how we should seek the truth when we choose our spouse, for example.
 When we are looking for a partner, we always go by our own preferences and focus on the person’s outward appearance and temperament, and we look for a tall, rich, handsome man, or a fair-skinned, rich, beautiful lady, believing that we will only have a happy marriage if we marry someone like that, and that we will live lives of physical ease, comfort and pleasure, and others will be envious of us.
 However, do we ever wonder whether finding a partner like that is beneficial to our belief in God and to our life progression?
 If our partner does not believe in God and they try to stop us from believing in God, what will the outcome be?
 The Bible says, “Be you not unequally yoked together with unbelievers” (2 Corinthians 6:14).
 From this, we can see that the aspirations of believers and unbelievers do not go together and are not suited to each other.
-In their approaches to faith and social trends, they will each have their own views and will pursue different things: A Christian will want to follow the way of fearing God and shunning evil, whereas an unbeliever will want to follow the evil trends of the world.
+In their approaches to faith and social trends, they will each have their own views and will pursue different things: A believer will want to follow the way of fearing God and shunning evil, whereas an unbeliever will want to follow the evil trends of the world.
 When we are united with an unbeliever, we will necessarily be influenced by them, and our life progression will be held back.
 Therefore, when choosing a partner, we must take the person’s humanity and character into consideration and consider whether or not associating with them will benefit our belief in God, whether or not we are both on the same wavelength, and whether or not our aspirations are in accord.
 If we do not consider these things, but just focus solely on the person’s outward appearance and their family situation, then, after we are married, pain will come because we are not on the same wavelength.
-If our partner also tries to coerce us and stop us from believing in God, then this will ruin our spiritual lives even more.
+If our partner also tries to coerce us and stop us from believing in God, then this will delay or ruin our spiritual lives even more.
 It can therefore be seen that, no matter what issue we may encounter in our lives, only by seeking the truth, grasping God’s will and acting in accordance with God’s will can we live under God’s care and protection, and only in that way can we maintain our normal relationship with God.

 There are many ways to reflect on ourselves: We can reflect on ourselves in the light of God’s words; we can reflect on ourselves in the mistakes that we make in our daily lives; others pointing out our shortcomings and corruptions is even more so an excellent opportunity to reflect on ourselves; furthermore, when we see the mistakes made by those around us, we can also reflect on ourselves, take their mistakes as a warning, learn the lessons and be benefited by them, and so on.
 Self-reflection is not limited to the daytime or the nighttime.
 At any time and in any place, we can pray to God in our hearts, reflect on and know our own corruptions, and we can seek God’s will and requirements within His words, and repent in time.
 However, before we go to bed each night, we should reflect on and summarize all that we did that day, and we will then be able to have a clearer grasp of our states and know what things we have not yet got right.
 Once we start doing this, our pursuit will be more directional and will be more beneficial to establishing a normal relationship with God.

-Brothers and sisters, the four points above are the path of practice for us to draw closer to God.
+The four points above are the path of practice for us to draw closer to God.
 As long as we put these points into practice, then our relationship with God will become closer, we will have a path of practice with issues we encounter, and God will bestow on us peace and joy and will enable us to live in His blessings.
 So, why don’t we start right now?